Tools and Materials

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 A cornice is often confused with a valance.
 Both adorn the top of a window and, if needed, conceal hardware.
-However, there is one major difference between the two.
-A valence (right) is made from free-flowing fabric that softens the horizontal lines of a room.
-It can be used alone or paired with drapes or curtains.
+However, there's one major difference between the two.
+A valence (right) is made from free-flowing fabric.
+It can be used alone or paired with curtains or shades.

 Build a Cornice Curtain Rod Holder